Experience

 Chickaloon, Alaska, every March, 2010 to 2020

-Co-instructed a workshop on dog mushing and skijoring for the Becoming an Outdoorswoman Winter Workshop.
+For ten years, co-instructed a workshop on dog mushing and skijoring for the Becoming an Outdoorswoman Winter Workshop.
 Taught dog handling, dog care, mushing and skijoring equipment, dog sledding, and dog training.
 Taught three half-day courses with ten students per class over a three-day weekend each winter.

 President and Mentorship Program Coordinator, Alaska Women’s Environmental Network